yehonadav/swarmion-full-stack/README.md

 - `pnpm nx remove {projectName} --verbose`: remove 1 project

 ## Windows OS
-if you are using windows as your OS, run your scripts using git bash in administrator mode.
+* if you are using windows as your OS, run your scripts using git bash in administrator mode.
+* after creating a new service, go to its config.ts file and import { getHandlerPath } from '@swarmion-full-stack/utils';
+* add @swarmion-full-stack/utils to the project's package.json